A unified approach to the Behrens-Fisher problem: Introduction

 We make progress on this problem by deriving an expression for the null distribution of $T$ that is simultaneously compact, rapidly computable and amenable to asymptotic analyses.
-Leveraging a Mellin--Barnes (MB) contour decomposition \cite{Paris2001}, we disentangle the square-root coupling $(gW_{1}/\nu_1 + hW_{2}/\nu_2)^{1/2}$ between the independent $\chi^{2}$-variates $W_{1}$ and $W_{2}$.
-This step collapses the conventional two-dimensional integral representation of the density into a one-dimensional contour integral whose integrand is a product of Gamma functions.
-Such MB collapses have proved potent in analytic number theory and special-function theory, yet have not previously been applied to the Behrens--Fisher problem.
+We propose a new, unified approach that leverages a Mellin--Barnes (MB) contour decomposition (see \cite{Paris2001}), thereby disentangling the square-root coupling $(gW_{1}/\nu_1 + hW_{2}/\nu_2)^{1/2}$ between the independent $\chi^{2}$-variates $W_{1}$ and $W_{2}$.
+This step collapses the conventional two-dimensional integral representation of the density given by \eqref{eq:behrens_fisher_integral} into a one-dimensional contour integral whose integrand is a product of Gamma functions.
+Such MB collapses have proved potent in the analysis of special-function theory, yet they have not previously been applied to the Behrens--Fisher problem, which has been extensively studied from the standpoint of special functions.
 Closing the MB contour on the right yields a hypergeometric-type residue series.
 The infinite sum thus obtained becomes a finite polynomial-over-rational expression\textemdash no tail terms of order $k>\tfrac{\nu_{i}-1}{2}$ survive.
 The series involves the factor $\Gamma\left(\tfrac{\nu_{2}}{2}-k+\tfrac12\right)$, $k=0, 1, \dots$, and if, say, $\nu_{2}=2m+1$ ({\ie}, odd) then the argument hits a non-positive integer at $k=m$; the Gamma function is infinite there, but its reciprocal appears in the residue coefficient, giving zero residue for every $k > m$.
 Hence, only the first $m+1$ terms remain and the sum terminates.
 An analogous cut-off occurs when $\nu_{1}$ is odd.
 This finite-sum phenomenon explains scattered algebraic densities reported in numerical tables from the 1950s (see, for instance, \cite[Table 55]{Pearson1958}) but never formally derived; our terminating series supplies the missing derivation and shows that every odd $\nu_{i}$ row in the Biometrika tables is the closed residue sum, not a separate special case.
-For general $\nu_{1},\nu_{2}$, the resulting infinite series converges at a geometric rate controlled by $\min\{g,h\}/(g+h)$, enabling high-precision density evaluations with fewer than ten terms across virtually the entire support.
+For general $\nu_{1},\nu_{2}$, the resulting infinite series converges at a geometric rate controlled by $\min\{g,h\}/(g+h)$, enabling high-precision density evaluations with fewer than ten terms across the entire support.

-We complement the residue expansion by an Euler $(S,U)-$change of variables that separates a radial component $S = gW_{1}/\nu_1 + hW_{2}/\nu_2$ and a Beta-distributed mixing fraction $U$.
-The integral in $U$ can be performed in a closed form, producing the compact density